I-1-3-12.Referrals From the Office of the Inspector General Regarding Suspected Misconduct and Criminal Violations

 2. Timeline for Processing Referrals

-ODAR generally responds to OIG within 90 days, using the following timeline:
+OHO and OARO generally respond to OIG within 90 days, using the following timeline:

 Within one week of receiving the OIG referral, the RO notifies OCALJ of the point of contact who will handle the referral.
 The RO will also note whether the RO or an HO will be investigating the referral.